overprotocol/overprotocol.github.io/docs/learn/key-features/tokenomics/allocation.md

 lang: en
 ---

-Over has a supply schedule that releases 1 Billion OVER over 10 years.
-As we transition into the 11th year, the protocol initiates an annual minting of 15 million OVER, constituting roughly $1.5\%$ of the entire supply.
-This approach aims to strike a balance with careful burn mechanisms to maintain an adequate supply.
+Over has a supply schedule that releases 1 billion OVER over 10 years.
+As we transition into the 11th year, the protocol initiates an annual minting of 20 million OVER, constituting roughly $2\%$ of the entire supply.
+This approach is designed to prevent excessive issuance and explosive inflation.

 ## Staking Rewards

-$40\%$ of the total tokens, equating to 400 million OVER, will be distributed over 10 years.
-The issuance plan, designed for the first ten years, is crafted based on meticulous modeling that incrementally increases and then decreases annually, taking into account the desired number of validators.
-Further details are described in the [Issuance section](issuance.md).
+40% of the total tokens, equating to 400 million OVER, will be distributed over 10 years.
+The issuance plan ensures that 200 million OVER is allocated as the minimum guaranteed reward, distributed in equal annual amounts to stakers.
+The remaining 200 million OVER will be used as an adjustable reward, which is modulated in real-time by the system without human intervention, based on the desired staking quantity.
+Further details are provided in the [Staking Rewards section](issuance.md).

 ## Over Community Access Program (OCAP)